GoogleCloudDataproc/spark-bigtable-connector/README.md

 ### Writing to Bigtable

-You can use the `dataFrame.write()` format write to Bigtable.
+You can use the `bigtable` format along with specifying the Bigtable project and instance id to write to Bigtable.
+The catalog definition specifies the table destination.
 This is a sample snippet of writing to Bigtable using Java:

 ```java
 Dataset<Row> dataFrame;